metaborg/nabl/org.metaborg.meta.lang.nabl2/README.md

       [...]

-Add an entry to `editor/LANGNAME-Menus.esv` to allow inspecting the analysis result:
+Add an entry to `editor/LANGNAME-Menus.esv` to add a builder that lets you inspect the analysis result:

     module LANGNAME-Menus